Adejareganiyat/Consumer-Preference-Analysis/README.md

-# Consumer-Preference-Analysis
+# SellCheapy_Consumer_Spending_Analysis

 ![](SellCheapy_Bike&Retail.png)
 ---
 ## Introduction
-This is a PowerBI project on consumer analysis of a fictitious company called **SellCheapy Stores** that specialises in Bikes and different components.The project aim is to analyze and derive insights to understand customer spending in other to increase sales and drive business growth.
+This is a PowerBI project on consumer spending analysis of a fictitious company called **SellCheapy Stores** that specialises in Bikes and different components.The project aim is to analyze and derive insights to understand their customer spending in other to increase sales and drive business growth.

 ## Problem Statement